 Your 3D Model Is Now A Flat 2D Isometric

 In this example, I rotated the view of the 2D isometric to point out that your model is now a flat object.

 In conclusion, using the Flatshot command will produce a flat 2D isometric view of your 3D model, whille decreasing the file size of your AutoCAD drawings.
 This will make your drawings easier to manipulate, view, plot, and transfer via email, A360, or a third party piece of software.
 Utlizing Flatshot also ensures the protection of your intelllectual property by sending your consultant a 2D isometric view of your model instead of your actual 3D model.

-If you’re interested in AutoCAD training or support, please feel free to email me at email@example.com or call me direct (714) 716-4997 for more information.
+If you’re interested in AutoCAD training or support, please feel free to email at firstname.lastname@example.org or call me direct (714) 716-4997 for more information.